Cloudkibo/CloudKibo/cloudkibo_documentation/OperationGuide.md

 Start the server again using command:

     forever start dist/server/app.js

-## Implementation

-To run Cloudkibo application follow the steps bellow
->Step-1
-Install nodejs, mongodb, forever, grunt, npm, bower

->Step-2
-clone the application from the github

->Step-3
-Run npm install command to install server libraries

->Step-4
-Run bower install command to install angularjs dependencies

->Step-5
-To run development version: node server/app.js

->Step-6
-To run production version: node dist/server/app.js

-Run using forever to make it run continuously
-In the app.js file, you can set the application mode either as production or as development

 SSL certificates are stored in server/security and can be defined in app.js file